What Production Set-up & Maintenance contributes to Cardinal Health

-- Must observe all safety precautions and regulations at all times in all areas where duties are performed.
+- Observe all safety precautions and regulations at all times in all areas where duties are performed.
 Will be responsible for reporting all safety hazards and potential unsafe working conditions.
-Must utilize the SCORE program and actively participate in current safety program and attend all scheduled safety meetings for department.
+Must actively participate in current safety program and attend all scheduled safety meetings for department.

-- Must understand and comply with all current plant policies and procedures.
+- Understand and comply with all current plant policies and procedures.

-- Must troubleshoot, diagnose, disassemble, and repair damaged mechanisms or replace defective parts and reassemble.
-Test after reassembling making necessary adjustments for proper operation before turning machine over to production.
+- Troubleshoot, diagnose, and repair electrical and electronic systems on complex production equipment.
+After completing, test and make necessary adjustments for proper operation before turning machine over to production.

-- Will construct, rebuild, or modify equipment under the direction of co-workers, supervisors, or engineering department and assemble new equipment and instruct operators on the operation of equipment where applicable.
+- Assemble, rebuild, or modify equipment under the direction of co-workers, supervisors, or engineering department and instruct operators and mechanics on the operation of equipment where applicable.

-- Must record and process parts removed from the stockroom on the proper work order or stores log sheet.
+- Record and process parts removed from the stockroom on the proper work order or stores log sheet.

-- Must maintain necessary records to include maintenance logs, time sheets, downtime logs, etc. using software packages such as Microsoft Word and/or Excel.
+- Maintain necessary records to include maintenance logs, time sheets, downtime logs, etc. using software packages such as Microsoft Word and/or Excel.

 - Must be able to work in a team-oriented, fast-paced environment.